 Some of the world's lowest crime rates are seen in Switzerland, Denmark, Norway, Japan, and New Zealand.
 Each of these countries has very effective law enforcement, and Denmark, Norway, and Japan have some of the most restrictive gun laws in the world.
-Countries such as Austria do see more petty crimes such as purse snatching or pickpocketing.

 Countries with the Highest Crime Rates*